Women-led charities and social enterprises to support this IWD and beyond

 Meet the leaders of some of the most progressive and necessary organisations working across Ireland and the UK today.

-However, the last report was published in October 2019, and since then the world has upended.
+However, the 2022 report – published in the aftermath of the pandemic – saw Ireland drop out of the top 10, falling to number 11 on the list.
 Now, not only are charitable organisations tackling ongoing issues, but they are also at the coalface of new and exacerbated challenges caused by Covid-19.
 Here we talk to five leaders about their pressure points.

 Muslim Sisters of Éire